 Humans know that fire can be deadly.
-It spreads fast, leads to untold damage, and can cause a serious amount of pain if it burns the skin.
-But do cats have the same understanding of the dangers of fire or are they drawn to its alluring flicker and cozy warmth?
+It spreads fast, leads to untold damage, and can cause pain if it burns the skin.
+Do cats have the same understanding of the dangers of fire, or are they drawn to its alluring flicker and warmth?

-Cats have strong instincts and will stay away from an open fire thanks to the smoke and spitting embers.
-This will alert a cat that danger is near.
-But when it comes to a fire that’s behind glass, like a wood-burning stove or gas fireplace, a cat may stray too close.
+Cats will stay away from an open fire due to the smoke and spitting embers.
+However, when it comes to a fire that’s behind glass, like a wood-burning stove or gas fireplace, a cat may go too close.
 With these types of fireplaces, the risk of accidental burning or carbon monoxide poisoning is increased.
-Cats may be able to see fire, but it’s more likely they are drawn to the flickering flames, especially as they struggle to see red, orange, and brown colors.
+Cats may be able to see fire, but it’s more likely to be drawn to the flickering flames, especially as they struggle to see red, orange, and brown colors.

-If you have a fireplace or wood-burning stove, you might be worried about your cat being around it unattended.
-As the saying goes, curiosity killed the cat.
-With 500,000 pets dying annually in house fires, you’re right to be careful.
-Understanding whether a cat knows to stay away from a fire or not will help you ensure that maximum safety measures are in place.
+If you have a fireplace or wood-burning stove, you might be concerned.
+With 500,000 pets dying annually in house fires, you’re right to be wary.
+Always ensure that maximum safety measures are in place.

 Will Cats Stay Away from The Fireplace?

 On a cold day, your cat will no doubt love lounging in front of the fireplace to warm up.
-According to Semantic Scholar, the domestic cat is believed to have descended from the African wildcat.
-Because of this, cats are hard-wired to withstand warmer temperatures.
-A cat’s ambient body temperature is around 102 degrees Fahrenheit, so felines need to find ways to keep themselves warm and toasty.
+According to Semantic Scholar, the domestic cat descended from the African wildcat and is hard-wired to withstand warmer temperatures.
+A cat’s ambient body temperature is 102 degrees Fahrenheit, so cats need to find ways to keep themselves warm.

-As well as in front of the fireplace, cats like to find spots to sit directly in the sun, even if it seems like they are overheating to the human touch.
-Cats are simply drawn to warm areas – it’s in their DNA.
+As well as in front of the fireplace, cats like to find spots to sit directly in the sun, even if it seems like they are overheating.
+Cats are drawn to warm areas as it’s in their DNA.

 When it comes to a fireplace, cats don’t know to stay away.
 Instead, they’re attracted to the warmth that a fire emits.
-However, the roar of the fire and the smell of smoke will alert a cat not to get too close.
-These signs signal danger is near.
+However, the roar of the fire and the smell of smoke will alert a cat not to get too close—these signal danger to cats.

-To keep your cat away from a fireplace, you’ll probably need to go through appropriate training.
-Clicker training is a good tactic to use.
+To keep your cat away from a fireplace, you’ll need to provide clicker training.
 Teach your pet to stay away from unlit candles or empty fireplaces.
-Once your cat has mastered this, light the candle and use a harness to keep it away from the flame.
+Once your cat has mastered this, light the candle and use a harness to keep it away from the flames.
 Eventually, your cat will associate its training with a lit fireplace and will stop going near the flames.

 If training is proving to be difficult and you’re still worried about your cat’s safety, there are steps you can take to try and keep them away from your fireplace altogether.